Paradesi (2013 film): Production

-The film was adapted from Eriyum Panikadu, a Tamil translation of the 1969 novel Red Tea by Paul Harris Daniel which deals with Harris's encounters with enslaved tea plantation workers in the Madras Presidency in colonial India.
+The film was adapted from Eriyum Panikadu, a Tamil translation of the 1969 novel Red Tea by Paul Harris Daniel which explores Harris's encounters with enslaved tea plantation workers in the Madras Presidency in colonial India.
 It was tentatively titled Eriyum Thanal, before being officially titled Paradesi.
 Poornima Ramaswamy, in her film debut, was the costume designer.
-Atharvaa was signed on to play the lead role, in his third leading role after Baana Kaathadi and Muppozhudhum Un Karpanaigal, and Bala asked him to shed 10 kilograms.
+Atharvaa was signed on to play the lead role, in his third leading role after Baana Kaathadi and Muppozhudhum Un Karpanaigal, and Bala asked him to shed 10 kg.
 Vedhika was signed as the lead actress after a successful audition and makeup tests; Bala felt only she was apt for that role.
 To portray her character, she wore dark makeup.
 Pooja, who had appeared in Bala's Naan Kadavul (2009), was originally cast in another major role, but opted out after the 2012 FEFSI strike caused scheduling conflicts.
 She was subsequently replaced by Dhansika.

 Riythvika, then a college student who was appearing in short films, made her feature film debut.
 Jerry, one half of the filmmaking duo J. D.–Jerry, made his acting debut as the main antagonist.
 Bala cast about 200 junior artistes and had them all go bald, ensuring they stayed that way throughout the 200-day schedule.
+Srinivasan revealed that he was approached by Bala to act in the film but declined due to scheduling conflicts with Kanna Laddu Thinna Aasaiya.
 Aishwarya Rajesh later revealed that she had auditioned for an undisclosed role in the film.
 Paradesi was shot in numerous locations including Salur and Manamadurai in Sivagangai district, Munnar and Talaiyar in Kerala, and the forest areas in Theni district.
 Dhansika starved for six days to achieve her look in the climax portions.
 Filming was completed in 90 working days.